STAFF BLOG AG RIGHT A mid-summer holiday for aggies

-STAFF BLOG UNIVERSITY OF NORTH DAKOTA HOCKEY Roseau's Mike Lee signs with Phoenix
+STAFF BLOG UNIVERSITY OF NORTH DAKOTA HOCKEY Tippett re-signs with Coyotes

 STAFF BLOG PLAIN COUNTRY You gotta love it

 What a great month March has been.
 These past few days have been especially lovely and I've tried to be outside as much as possible.
 I never tire of observing the renewal of the ear...
 Posted on 3/30/10 at 6:45 AM

 A new state-sponsored program in North Dakota that helps connect landowners plagued by coyotes with hunters and trappers who can eliminate the pesky predators has proven popular, but some conservation groups say it is misguided.

 The North Dakota Game and Fish Department won’t have tallies on this year’s deer gun season for several months, but if comments at the department’s recent series of advisory board meetings are any indication, hunters generally were satisfied with the season.

 Hunters and anglers shared their views with North Dakota Game and Fish Department staff as part of the advisory board meetings the department holds twice a year in eight locations across the state.
 The fall circuit included meetings Monday night in Devils Lake and Tuesday night in Fordville, N.D.